rverton/pgjobs/README.md

 ## ToDo

 * [ ] Remove `github.com/lib/pq` dependency
+* [ ] Make job processing more robust by using a transaction
 * [ ] Implement `attempt` handling
 * [ ] Add error handling and retries?